Sceptic (band)

+Sceptic is a death metal band from Kraków, Poland.

+History

-The band was founded in 1994 in Cracow (Poland) initially under the name TORMENTOR, on the initiative of guitarists Jacek Hiro and Dariusz Styczen and drummer Maciej Zięba.
+Sceptic was founded in 1994 in Kraków, Poland initially under the name TORMENTOR, on the initiative of guitarists Jacek Hiro and Dariusz Styczen and drummer Maciej Zięba.
 A year later, already functioning as SCEPTIC, Dariusz Styczeń left the group and was replaced by Jacek Mrożek.
 In 1996, supplemented by a vocalist, the group recorded the first demo entitled "Demo'96".
 After the recordings, Stawiarski left the group, whose role was taken over by Mrożek.
 In the same year, the bassist Paweł Kolasa joined the band (associated with Atrophia Red Sun) with whom the band recorded the second demo entitled "Beyond Reality".

 After the recordings, Jacek Mrożek and Maciek Zięba left the group.
 In their place, vocalist Marcin Urbaś and drummer Jakub Kogut (also known from Atrophia Red Sun) joined the group.
 With the new line-up, the band recorded their third release entitled "Demo'98".
 A few months later, the second guitarist Czesław Semla joined the group, with whom the band recorded their debut album at the turn of January and February 1999: "Blind Existence" released the same year by Mystic Production.
 Also in 1999, the group performed at the Thrash'em All Festival, preceding among others: Vader, Christ Agony and Yattering.
 During the concert, Adrian "Covan" Kowanek (Atrophia Red Sun) performed as a vocalist.

-In February 2000, Jakub Kogut left the team, and Maciej Zięba, co-founder of the group, returned.
+In February 2000 Jakub Kogut left the team, and Maciej Zięba, co-founder of the group, returned.
 Marcin Urbaś decided to develop his sports career and was replaced by Michał "Psycho" Senajko (Thy Disease).
 At the end of 2000, at Selani Studio in Olsztyn, the band started work on their second album: "Pathetic Being".
 The recordings were released in 2001 by Empire Records.
 As part of the promotion for the song "Pathetic Being", a music video directed by Adam Kuc was made.
 In February of the same year, Michał Skotniczny (Crionics) became the new vocalist, replacing Senajko.
 In August, Czesław Semla left the group and was replaced by Rafał Kastory from Atrophia Red Sun.
 In November 2001, Maciej Zięba left the band, and shortly afterwards Paweł Kolasa, who was replaced by Grzegorz Feliks (Atrophia Red Sun).

-In February 2002, the last concert with Kastory and Zięba in this line-up took place.
+In February 2002 the last concert with Kastory and Zięba in this line-up took place.
 Jakub Chmura was hired as the drummer, while Michał Skotniczny was the second guitarist.
 In 2003, Skotniczny left the band, and Marcin Urbaś took over the vocal duties again.
 In July of the same year at Hertz Studio in Bialystok, the band recorded the third album tentatively titled "III".
-"Unbeliever's Script" was released on September 25, 2003 again on Empire Records.
+"Unbeliever's Script" was released on 25 September 2003, again on Empire Records.
 The album was promoted during concerts with guest vocalist Weronika Zbieg (Totem), replacing Urbas.
 In 2004, the band gave a number of concerts in Poland as part of the Empire Invasion Tour 2004 along with Dies Irae, Trauma and Shadows Land.